akvnn/akvnn/README.md

 ## Hi, I'm Akvn 👋

-I'm an AI developer focused on deep learning and generative AI.
-I also work as a platform engineer, building scalable infrastructure to deploy and manage models and applications in production.
+I'm a platform engineer, building scalable infrastructure to deploy and manage production-grade applications and AI models.
 I have some research experience and a few academic publications, but I really enjoy building real-world things.
-Lately, I’ve been learning Rust and exploring GitOps.
 I’m also very interested in distributed systems and blockchains, particularly Solana.

 ## Fun Fact 🐳

-I did a little bit of everything: deep learning, generative AI, web development, devops, data engineering, data analytics, and blockchain.
+I did a little bit of everything: deep learning, generative AI, web development, platform engineering, data engineering, data analytics, and blockchain.

-The thing that never fails to fascinate me is infrastructure (platform engineering/devops), especially as it becomes more sophisticated.
+The thing that never fails to fascinate me is infrastructure (platform engineering/DevOps), especially as it becomes more sophisticated.

 ## GitHub Stats